zannloo/tp/docs/DeveloperGuide.md

         - Test case: `todo --desc Assignment 1 --all x` (where x is an invalid option)<br>
           Expected: An error message of `Format is invalid.
 Should be allStu or allGrp` will be shown.

-        - Test case: `todo x`, `todo x --desc Assignment 1 --all allGrp`, `todo x --desc Assignment 1 --all allStu` (where x is an invalid path)<br>
+        - Test case: `todo x --desc Assignment 1 --all allGrp`, `todo x --desc Assignment 1 --all allStu` (where x is an invalid path)<br>
           Expected: An error message of `Invalid relative path` will be shown.

-        - Other incorrect `todo` commands to try: `todo`<br>
+        - Other incorrect `todo` commands to try: `todo`, `todo x` (where x is an invalid path)<br>
           Expected: An error message of `Invalid command format` will be shown.

    1. Condition 2: When the current directory is group directory e.g. `grp-001`,

        - Test case: `todo --desc Assignment 1 --all allStu`<br>
          Expected: If there is no student in `grp-001`, then an error message will appear at the output box below the command box.
-Otherwise, the todo task `Assignment 1` will be allocated all students in group, `grp-001`.
+Otherwise, the todo task `Assignment 1` will be allocated to all students in group, `grp-001`.

        - Test case: `todo --desc Assignment 1 --all allGrp`<br>
          Expected: An error message of `AllGrp flag is only allowed for root path` will be shown.